gvwilson/sensibleadventures/nardica/nardica.md

 Iffy glanced at the timer tattooed on the back of her wrist.
 "Oh crivens," she swore,
-"I shoulda been back an hour ago!"
+"I shoulda been home an hour ago!"
 She scrambled to her feet.

 "Hold on a minute,"